pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

   		enterpriseRootToken: "<ENTERPRISE-ROOT-TOKEN>" # the same root token of the enterprise cluster
 	```

+!!!
+Warning
+		**When setting your enterprise server info as part of the Helm deployment of a cluster, auth is automatically activated** (i.e., you can skip step 4).

+		In this case, a `pachyderm-bootstrap-config` k8s secret is automatically created on the cluster.
+It contains an entry for your clusters' [rootToken](#activate-user-access-management).
+This is separate from the enterprise server root token.
+Use `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve it and save it where you see fit.

+	  **This secret is only used when configuring through helm**

 ### Register Clusters With pachctl

-- Run this command for each of the clusters you wish to register:
+- Run this command for each of the clusters you wish to register using `pachctl`:

 	```shell
 	pachctl enterprise register --id <my-pachd-config-name> --enterprise-server-address <pach-enterprise-IP>:650 --pachd-address <pachd-IP>:650